gael-vanderlee/whai/README.md

    ```
    - Select `lm_studio` as the provider
    - Enter the API base URL: `http://localhost:1234/v1`
+   - Enter the API key (optional, leave empty if not required)
    - Enter the model name without prefix (e.g., `llama-3-8b-instruct`)

    Note: Model names are stored without provider prefixes in the config file.
 Prefixes are automatically added at runtime when needed.